TL;DR

 Key Takeaways

-- AI can score spoken English as reliably as human raters on structured tasks, but struggles with spontaneous, extended responses.
+- AI can score English speaking skills as well as humans in formal tasks, but struggles with natural speech.

 FAQs